 - Uses either liquid fuel, propane, or butane

-- Very durable (since they’re from metal)
+- Very durable (since they’re constructed of metal)

 These fuel powered lanterns are ideal for those that need something rugged and long-lasting.
 If you want the best light output — a fuel powered camping lantern is the obvious choice.